 We reached the second pass around 2 hours after leaving the refuge.
 From the Bochetta Della Valazza pass, it is another hour traversing along the ledges of the western face of Cima Brenta.
 On a good weather day, you can look down towards Lake Molveno, close to 2000 vertical meters below!

-The last 45 minutes of the Ferrata consists of a sharp descent to Bocca del Tuckett.
-From there as you enter the sentiero attrezzato della Sega Alta (O.Orsi) you will face the most tricky part of the traverse – a descent down Vedretta di Tuckett – a year-round snowfield.
+The last 45 minutes of the Ferrata consist of a sharp descent to Bocca del Tuckett.
+From there as you enter the Sentiero Attrezzato Della Sega Alta (O.Orsi) you will face the most tricky part of the traverse – a descent down Vedretta di Tuckett – a year-round snowfield.

 40 minutes after leaving Bocca del Tuckett you should arrive at rifugio Tuckett, where you had spent your first night!
 Don’t drink that victory beer yet though!